Coffeyville Community College History

 Dr. Jim Stringer again was interim president from August 1999 until June of 2000.
 Dr. Howard “Sam” Bass became the fifth president of the College in June of 2000.
 March of 2001, Dr. Bass announced the joining of Coffeyville Community College and the Southeast Kansas Area Technical School.
 The new name of the College is now Coffeyville Community College / Area Technical School.

 Dr. Jim Stringer again was interim president for January 2004 until June of 2004.
 Dr. Don A. Woodburn became the sixth president of the College in August of 2004.
-He helped in obtaining a ten-year North Central Accreditation and was instrumental in the development of a new women’s residence hall in 2006.
+He helped in obtaining a ten-year accreditation by the Higher Learning Commission and was instrumental in the development of a new women’s residence hall in 2006.